kadw108/HatWorld/README.md

 ### Known issues/incompatibilities

-* !!IMPORTANT!! - There is a bug that very rarely makes the game crash at random, usually when entering Pebbles' or Moon's rooms.
-It doesn't always happen and I'm not sure what causes it, but I will fix it when I can.
-For now, closing the game with Task Manager and restarting should return things to normal.

 * If you disable the mod while having hats saved in ANY shelter, it will crash the game the next time you start it up.

 * With ElectricCat mod (and no FancySlugcats), hats won't show up on the player when worn.